Houston Annulment Lawyers

 If you believe your marriage falls into one of these categories, it's advisable to seek legal advice from a qualified annulment attorney in Houston to understand your rights and options.

-While annulment and divorce are both legal processes that end a marriage, annulment offers some unique benefits that may be appealing to individuals seeking to dissolve their marriage.
-Unlike divorce, which acknowledges the existence of a valid marriage that is being terminated, annulment declares that the marriage was never valid in the first place.
+While annulment and divorce are legal processes that end a marriage, annulment offers unique benefits that may appeal to individuals seeking to dissolve their marriage.
+Unlike divorce, which acknowledges the existence of a valid marriage being terminated, annulment declares that the marriage was never valid in the first place.

 Some potential benefits of annulment include: